rt106/rt106.github.io/CUSTOM_APPLICATION_SDK.md

 # Create a custom application using Rt 106

 You can create a custom application using Rt 106 in three different ways, listed here in increasing level of customization and effort required:
-* __Add your own algorithms to [Rad-Seed](https://github.com/rt106/rt106-rad-seed) or [Path-Seed](https://github.com/rt106/rt106-path-seed).__  Rt 106 provides bare-bones applications for radiology and for pathology.
+* __Add algorithms to [Rad-Seed](https://github.com/rt106/rt106-rad-seed) or [Path-Seed](https://github.com/rt106/rt106-path-seed).__  Rt 106 provides bare-bones applications for radiology and for pathology.
 You can load your own data and integrate your own algorithms and work with these seed applications as they are.
 This may be useful at least for initial testing and experiments.
-* __Build your own AngularJS app using the provided rt106-app AngularJS services.__  You can use the very powerful [AngularJS](https://angularjs.org/) framework for building a custom app.
+* __Build an AngularJS app using the provided rt106-app AngularJS services.__  You can use the very powerful [AngularJS](https://angularjs.org/) framework for building a custom app.
 Much of the functionality of Rt 106 is available through rt106-app.
 There is also a detailed REST API available through rt106-server for still more control of the Rt 106 platform.
-* __Build your own custom app using any tech stack you choose, using the provided rt106-server REST API.__  This is the most challenging approach but gives complete flexibility to the kind of application you would like to build.
+* __Build a custom app using any tech stack, using the provided [rt106-server REST API](REFERENCE.md).__  This is the most challenging approach but gives complete flexibility to the kind of application you would like to build.

-The Rt 106 Reference Guide provides a complete listing of the REST APIs available from rt106-server and the AngularJS services available from rt106-app.
+The [Rt 106 API Reference Guide](REFERENCE.md) provides a complete listing of the REST APIs available from rt106-server and the AngularJS services available from rt106-app.

 The examples provided with the source release (e.g. [rt106-rad-seed](https://github.com/rt106/rt106-rad-seed), [rt106-path-seed](https://github.com/rt106/rt106-path-seed)) follow the second approach, leveraging AngularJS.
 This document provides a guide to building your own custom application using this approach.